vsc-eco/docs/docs/Roles/01_Liquidity Providers.md

 ### Withdrawing Liquidity

-Liquidity can be withdrawn at any time by burning LP tokens.
+Liquidity can be withdrawn at any time by redeeming (burning) LP tokens.
 Upon withdrawal, you will receive:

 - Your portion of both tokens in the pool.
 - Your share of accrued swap fees.